DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-changing-the-personal-statement.md

 Candidates keep versions of their personal statement on their own devices and edit them outside our service.
 This makes the copying functionality redundant.

-> “[the copying function] wouldn’t annoy me, I'd think oh that's nice then delete it all now” – research participant 1
+> “[the copying function] wouldn’t annoy me, I'd think oh that’s nice then delete it all now” – research participant 1

 ### Reducing the word count of the personal statement